atillagueven/edpo-ems/README.md

 ## Setup

+### Start Vue.js application
+To start the vue.js Application, change to folder './frontend-monitoring'.
+For running the application run:

+`npm install`

+`npm run dev`

 To start the application, you need to have [Docker](https://www.docker.com/) installed.

 run `docker-compose -f docker-compose.yml up` (Camunda Platform) or `docker-compose -f docker-compose-cloud.yml up` (Camunda Cloud) to start the Kafka, Zeebee, Kafdrop, Camunda Tasklist, Elasticsearch, Operate and Zookeeper Containers.